lizardman301/Lizard-bot-rsf/README.md

 `!help-lizard`
 Links back to this page.

+`!pingtest`
+Explains how to run a ping test using https://testmyspeed.onl/ and a common server.

 `!status`
 Returns the current round number in a message that can be customized.
 Will let users know if a tournament has not begun.